calmm-js/kefir.react.html/README.md

          {...bind({value: settable})}/>
 ```

-`bind` extends the given object, above `{value: settable}`, with an `onChange`
+`bind` is just an ordinary function that extends the given object, above
-attribute containing a function that copies the attribute, above `value`, from
+`{value: settable}`, with an `onChange` attribute containing a function that
-the event target to the attribute object, above `settable`.
+copies the attribute, above `value`, from the event target to the attribute
+object, above `settable`.

 ### Classes attribute template